 Day 8: Hike to Virginia Canyon (3.5 miles)The next day was the easiest of the whole trip.
 Our packs were now getting a bit lighter and we only had 3.5 miles to travel.
 We moved our camp to a scenic spot where the PCT crosses Virginia Canyon.
 (Topo Map)

-After setting up camp, I did an unexpected climb of Peak 8886, which is a granitoid dome that overlooks the Grand Canyon of the Toulumne.
+After setting up camp, I did an unexpected climb of Pluto Dome, which is a granitoid dome that overlooks the Grand Canyon of the Toulumne.
 I started out just taking a short stroll and the next thing I knew I was standing on top of this very scenic peak… We spent the rest of the evening talking about our trip over a roaring campfire.
 (Topo Map)